devNimi/mws-restaurant-reviews/README.md

 ## Setting Up Server

-It the way how Udacity setup up the project for us.
-You'll have to download server repository [from here](https://github.com/devNimi/mws-restaurant-stage-3)
+It's the way how Udacity setup up the project for us.
+You'll have to download server repository [from here](https://github.com/devNimi/mws-restaurant-stage-3) or you can use one in the project itself go to `server/`

-**Note:**  don't download server files in same directory as project's directory, after downloading, run
+then run

 * `npm i`
 * `npm i sails -g`
 * `node server`

-**Now run `gulp serve` in project directory**
+**Note:**  There will be 2 servers running one for the app and one for server (this one).

 ## personal notes
 specifically use browser-sync v2.12.8 otherwise on style changes browser won't reload